 Since its foundation by Mr Asterley, first Head Master at the turn of the century (1904), Birkdale has continued to grow and develop, with expansion most marked in the last thirty years.
 The school’s development and success were acknowledged by the Head Master’s election as a member of the Headmasters’ Conference in 1996.

 Today Birkdale is an independent day school of around 800 pupils between the ages of 4 and 18 with a co-educational Sixth Form of nearly 200.
-The Preparatory School occupies its own purpose-designed site nearby, including a separate wing for the Pre-Preparatory department.
+The Prep School occupies its own purpose-designed site nearby, including a separate wing for the Pre-Prep department.
 Transfer to the Senior School is at 11.

 The school moved from its first building in Newbould Lane in 1915 to the Oakholme Building on Oakholme road under Mr Griffith’s leadership (1909-1939).

 At the start of WW2, the school evacuated to Derbyshire under Mr Roberts, Head Master in 1939.
 After the war, Mr Roberts moved his pupils to Uttoxeter creating Brocksford Hall School, whilst twenty boys returned to Oakholme Road under Mr Heeley in 1942 who later became Head Master in 1943.
 The Westbury Building was purchased in 1946 from Thomas Cole of Cole Brothers (John Lewis) to allow for the continued expansion of the school.
 Mr Heeley was followed by Mr Hall in 1963.
 Endcliffe Building on Endcliffe Crescent was purchased in 1975, now housing the History and Government and Politics Department.